sebkln/content_slug/Documentation/Configuration/Constants/Index.rst

 TypoScript Constants
 ====================

-If you included the TypoScript set, the extension can be configured via TypoScript constants.
+If you included one of the TypoScript sets, the extension can be configured via TypoScript constants.

 .. confval-menu::
    :name: confval-constants